-Who will come out on top in the battle of the managers Luigi Di Biagio or Janne Andersson?
+Who will come out on top in the battle of the managers Roberto Mancini or Janne Andersson?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Italy and Sweden?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Italy vs Sweden.
 Get all the latest on Football: fixtures, results and tables.

 Buffon up for another corner, the delivery is poor again and that will do it!
 It's all over and Italy are out!

 Olsen booked in anticipation of him time-wasting, it seems.

 Buffon comes up for a corner, Sweden half clear it and Jorginho hits a shot wide on the rebound.

 Bernardeschi booked for a foul on Larsson, who is milking this as if he were a dairy farmer.

 Big appeal for handball from a Chiellini cross but the referee isn't interested.